 Application for the use of water must be made at Village Hall by the owner or authorized agent of the owner of the property to be served.

 Applications must be accompanied by a payment of ONE THOUSAND DOLLARS ($1,000.00).
-TWO THOUSAND DOLLARS ($2,000.00) for non-Village residents, plus the replacement cost—at the time of installation—for a Village approved water meter.)
-If an application is approved, the DPW shall provide the property owner or his or her representative with a standard one-half inch (1.5”) water meter.
+(TWO THOUSAND DOLLARS ($2,000.00) for non-Village residents, plus the cost—at the time of installation—for a Village approved water meter.)
+If an application is approved, the DPW shall provide the property owner or his or her representative with a standard water meter, the replacement cost of which shall be due at the time of installation.
 (The property owner shall be responsible for purchasing an approved water meter if a larger meter is required.)

 The owner of the property for which an application is approved shall be responsible for all other costs associated with the property owner’s connection to the Water System, including any costs associated with excavation, curb cuts, installation of the tap and water line and remediation.
-All work must be performed by an adequately bonded, experienced contractor (approved in advance by the Superintendent); and inspected by a Village representative.
-Once install is complete, the owner will be billed the annual Minimum Charge for the current fiscal year.
+All work must be performed by an adequately bonded, experienced contractor (approved in advance by the DPW Superintendent); and inspected by a Village representative.
+Once installation is complete, the owner will be billed the annual Minimum Charge for the current fiscal year.

-Water shall only be furnished to Out-of-Village Properties that have received approval for inclusion in the Water System by the Village Board of Trustees.
+Water shall only be furnished to Out-of-Village Properties, major subdivisions and commercial users that have received express approval for inclusion in the Water System by the Board of Trustees.
 Approval shall be at the Board of Trustees’ sole discretion.
-The Board of Trustees shall request input from the Superintendent and consider, at a minimum, the following criteria:
+The Board of Trustees shall request input from the DPW Superintendent and consider, at a minimum, the following criteria:

 (1) The property for which an application is being made must be within ONE HUNDRED AND FIFTY FEET (150') of an existing Village Water System main line.
-(A master meter is required if over 150’ and Albany Country requires approval for distance over 350’)
+(A master meter is required if over 150’; further, Albany Country requires approval for distance over 350’)

-(2) Any changes from the standards (i.e. size of tap) or policies set forth in these regulations must be approved by the Superintendent.
+(2) Any changes from the standards (i.e. size of tap) or policies set forth in these Rules and Regulations must be approved by the DPW Superintendent.

 (3) All application fees must be paid in full by the applicant prior to installation.

+(4) Approval of the application shall not impair the health, safety and welfare of the Water System, the Village or its residents.

+In accordance with Local Law No. ____ for 2025, the Board of Trustees shall have the sole discretion to determine that an application should not be approved in light of its impact on the Village and the Water System.

 V. WATER METER READINGS

-Water meter readings will be taken annually by Village representatives at a time determined by the Superintendent and at the discretion of and under conditions stipulated by the Village.
-This will be done remotely if possible, by Village representatives using a radio transmitter located on each meter.
-In all cases, it will be the responsibility of a property owner to provide a meter reading if requested by the Village.
+Water meter readings will be taken at least annually by Village representatives at a time determined by the DPW Superintendent and at the discretion of and under conditions stipulated by the Village.
+This will be done remotely, if possible, by Village representatives using a radio transmitter located on each meter.
+In all cases, it will be the responsibility of a property owner to provide an accurate meter reading if requested by the Village and to allow reasonable access to the property for a Village representative to obtain the same.

 VI.
 GENERAL RESTRICTIONS OF USE OF WATER

 The Village reserves the right to order the discontinuance of various uses of water whenever and for whatever period it deems necessary to the interests of the Water System and its users.
-If a user fails to comply with such an order, the Village may stop the supply of water to that user without further notice.
+If a user fails to comply with such an order, the Village may terminate the supply of water to that user without further notice.

 (1) Users may not permit water to run to waste or supply it to others.